Session 5: (July 17-21)

 Rising 1st Grade

-What’s the Matter? – full, accepting applications for waiting list
+What’s the Matter? – available

 Curious things are happening: a strange, unidentified substance has been found, the principal’s water is disappearing, and even more mysteries abound.
 Never fear, you are on the case!
 In this course, you will become a detective and practice using science to solve problems.
 After learning about the investigative processes of a scientist, you will gather your own information about solids, liquids, and gases by making scientific predictions, designing and conducting experiments, carefully recording your observations, and collecting data.
 You will then use the information and discoveries you uncover to solve some very puzzling matter mysteries.